São Paulo & Rio de Janeiro, Brazil

 Rio de Janeiro, Brazil’s second largest city, lies on the southern Atlantic coastline.
 Flanked by stunning mountains, white-sand beaches and lush rainforests, Rio occupies one of the most breathtaking settings of the world’s great cities.
 Rio is home to Brazil’s world-famous Carnival celebrations, where samba music and dance are enjoyed by locals and visitors alike.
 Carnival and New Year's Eve in Rio are renowned to be the most spectacular festivals in the world.
 There is always a celebration happening in Rio, whether it’s an impromptu music jam in the street, festivities at soccer matches or a weekend Samba party.
 It truly is a city full of life!

-Students will be housed in centrally located hotels in Rio and São Paulo.
+Students will be housed in centrally located hostel in Rio.

 Confirmed participants will be given a suggested itinerary to book.
 Please do not make travel arrangements to and from Brazil until you receive instructions to do so.
 You need a passport to travel.
 If you do not have one or need to renew an old one, do not delay in doing so!